luisan00/opensky-lib/README.md

 # opensky
 -WORK IN PROGRESS-

-Dependency free library for node.js, for tracking realtime flights data thanks to the great work of The OpenSky Network, http://www.opensky-network.org
+Dependency free library for node.js, for tracking real time flight data thanks to the great work of The OpenSky Network, http://www.opensky-network.org

 ## Install